ArixCrest/CV_Project/README.md

 ## Approach

 To achieve our objective, we explore various image enhancement techniques such as denoising, contrast enhancement, filtering, and CLAHE image processing.
-Additionally, we implement feature extraction methods including horizontal projection, shape detection, corners, edges, and Local Binary Patterns (LBP) to capture key characteristics of hand-drawn sketches.
+Additionally, we implement feature extraction methods including corners, edges, and  HIstogram of Oriented Gradients(HOG) to capture key characteristics of hand-drawn sketches.

 Furthermore, we leverage data augmentation techniques such as rotation and horizontal flipping to increase the diversity of our training dataset.
-We also investigate vectorization approaches using thresholding to convert images into vector representations for model training.

 ## Classification Models

-Through the implementation of classification models such as K-Nearest Neighbors (KNN), Logistic Regression, Naive Bayes, and Random Forest, we aim to develop a comprehensive understanding of the performance of these models on hand-drawn image classification tasks.
+Through the implementation of classical machine learning models for classification such as K-Nearest Neighbors (KNN), Logistic Regression, Naive Bayes, Random Forest, Support Vector Machines(SVM).
+We also tried boosting methods like Adaboost and XGBoost.
+Apart from these we also leverage Deep Learning methods using Simple MLP and Xception model.
+We aim to develop a comprehensive understanding of the performance of these models on hand-drawn image classification tasks.
 By evaluating the accuracy and effectiveness of each model, we seek to identify the most suitable approach for our classification problem.

 ## Conclusion